SirRamNick/2-20-24/README.md

 ## For those who forgot how to accept and submit an assignment.

+_This will be the last time I remind you of this process_

 1. Create a folder

 2. Open the terminal of the directory

-3. Clone the assignment or activity using this: git clone (link of the github repo)
+3. Clone the assignment or activity using this:

+	git clone (link of the github repo)

 4. Work on your program